SymbolicML/DynamicQuantities.jl/docs/src/units.md

 ## Available units

 The base SI units are as follows.
-Instead of calling directly, it is recommended to access them via the `@u_str` macro, which evaluates the expression in a namespace with all the units available.
+You can either use the `@u_str` macro like `1.5u"m"`, or simply import these explicitly from the package with `using DynamicQuantities: m`.

 ```@docs
 Units.m